 Januik grew up in California and came north to the University of Oregon to earn a bachelor’s degree.
 He and his wife owned a wine shop in Ashland, Ore., when she decided to go back to college to earn her MBA.

 About the same time, they sold the wine shop and Januik decided a career in wine was in his future.
-But to get into UC-Davis’ vaunted winemaking program, more chemistry classes were require, so he went back to school at Southern Oregon University while his wife earned her MBA.
+But to get into UC-Davis’ vaunted winemaking program, more chemistry classes were required, so he went back to school at Southern Oregon University while his wife earned her MBA.

 “She finished up, and we moved down to California and I started at Davis,” he told Great Northwest Wine.